William Wilberforce: Conversion

 At the time, religious enthusiasm was generally regarded as a social transgression and was stigmatised in polite society.
-Evangelicals in the upper classes, such as Sir Richard Hill, the Methodist MP for Shropshire, and Selina Hastings, Countess of Huntingdon, were exposed to contempt and ridicule, and Wilberforce's conversion led him to question whether he should remain in public life.
-He sought guidance from John Newton, a leading evangelical Anglican clergyman of the day and Rector of St Mary Woolnoth in the City of London.
-Both Newton and Pitt counselled him to remain in politics, and he resolved to do so "with increased diligence and conscientiousness".
-Thereafter, his political views were informed by his faith and by his desire to promote Christianity and Christian ethics in private and public life.
+Evangelicals in the upper classes were exposed to contempt and ridicule, and Wilberforce's conversion led him to question whether he should remain in public life.
+He sought guidance from John Newton, a leading evangelical Anglican clergyman of the day and Rector of St Mary Woolnoth.
+Both counselled him to remain in politics, and he resolved to do so "with increased diligence and conscientiousness".
+His political views were informed by his faith and by his desire to promote Christianity and Christian ethics in private and public life.
 His views were often deeply conservative, opposed to radical changes in a God-given political and social order, and focused on issues such as the observance of the Sabbath and the eradication of immorality through education and reform.
-As a result, he was often distrusted by progressive voices because of his conservatism, and regarded with suspicion by many Tories who saw evangelicals as radicals, bent on the overthrow of church and state.
+He was often distrusted by progressive voices because of his conservatism, and regarded with suspicion by many Tories who saw evangelicals as radicals who wanted the overthrow of church and state.

 In 1786, Wilberforce leased a house in Old Palace Yard, Westminster, in order to be near Parliament.
 He began using his parliamentary position to advocate reform by introducing a Registration Bill, proposing limited changes to parliamentary election procedures.
-He brought forward a bill to extend the measure permitting the dissection after execution of criminals such as rapists, arsonists and thieves.
+In response to the need for bodies for dissection by surgeons, he brought forward a bill to extend the measure permitting the dissection after execution of criminals such as rapists, arsonists, burglars and violent robbers.
 The bill also advocated the reduction of sentences for women convicted of treason, a crime that at the time included a husband's murder.
 The House of Commons passed both bills, but they were defeated in the House of Lords.